 Cause: Dusty Furnace

-If your furnace smells like burning, it’s likely occurring when you turn on your furnace for the first time in the fall.
-Like anything else in your house, your furnace accumulates dust over time.
-This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.
+If your furnace smells like burning, it’s probably occurring when you turn on your furnace for the first time in the fall.
+Like anything else in your home, your furnace gets dusty over time.
+This dust burns off when you turn on the heat, causing the burning dust smell from your furnace.

 2. Furnace Smells Like Burning Plastic